Benefits of Ginger: A Plant with Powerful Properties

 Ongoing Research Areas

-Despite the promising results from existing studies, there is still much to learn about the potential health benefits of ginger.
-Ongoing research is exploring new areas of investigation, such as the effects of ginger on gut health and the microbiome.
+Despite promising results from existing studies, researchers still need to learn more about the potential health benefits of ginger.
+Scientists continue to explore new areas of investigation, including the effects of ginger on gut health and the microbiome.

 Little Herb Encyclopedia, by Jack Ritchason; N.D., Woodland Publishing Incorporated, 1995